tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/产品简介/开源对比_intl_en.md

-The performance comparison between CKafka and open-source Apache Kafka is detailed as follows:
+The performance comparison between CKafka and open-source Apache Kafka is as follows:

 | Feature       | CKafka                                                       | Apache Kafka                                                 |
 | ---------- | ------------------------------------------------------------ | ------------------------------------------------------------ |